Ask the Funeral Director

 occurred.
 Most families require 6-8 copies.
 Forest Haven provides 12 Funeral Director’s

 the phone.
-There will be no charge for additional Certificates if required.
+There will be no charge for additional statements, if required.

 Q. Do I need to buy a casket or container to cremate my loved one?

 A. A Cremation Container/Casket is required by legislation for every person being cremated.

 It’s purpose is not only to maintain the dignity of the deceased, but also to protect the health &

 safety of the crematorium operator.
 This is not an option for the family, therefore Forest Haven

 includes this simple corrugated container in our cremation package.